d-e-s-o/test-fork/README.md

 }
 ```

-The crate also supports an alternative syntax that nests more easily
-with other custom `#[test]` attributes and which allows for easier
-annotation of individual tests (e.g., if only a sub-set is meant to
-be run in separate processes):
+Also provided is the `#[fork]` attribute, which does not in itself make
+a function a test, so it will *always* have to be combined with an
+additional `#[test]` attribute.
+However, it can be more convenient for
+annotating only a sub-set of tests for running in separate processes,
+especially when non-standard `#[test]` attributes are involved:
 ```rust
 use test_fork::test as fork;